Springtail

-Springtails (class Collembola) form the largest of the three lineages of modern hexapods that are no longer considered insects, i.e. Protura, Diplura and Collembola.
+Springtails (class Collembola) form the largest of the three lineages of modern hexapods that are no longer considered insects, the others being Protura and Diplura.
 Although the three lineages are sometimes grouped together in a class called Entognatha because they have internal mouthparts, they do not appear to be any more closely related to one another than they are to insects, which have external mouthparts.
-There are more than 9000 species.
+There are more than 9,000 species worldwide.

 Springtails are omnivorous, free-living organisms that prefer moist conditions.
 They do not directly engage in the decomposition of organic matter, but contribute to it indirectly through the fragmentation of organic matter and the control of soil microbial communities.
 The word Collembola is from the Ancient Greek κόλλα kólla meaning 'glue' and ἔμβολος émbolos meaning 'peg'; this name was given due to the existence of the collophore, which was previously thought to stick to surfaces to stabilize the creature.

-Early DNA sequence studies suggested that Collembola represent a separate evolutionary line from the other Hexapoda, but others disagree; this seems to be caused by widely divergent patterns of molecular evolution among the arthropods.
+Early DNA sequence studies suggested that Collembola represent a separate evolutionary line from the other Hexapoda, but others disagreed.
+This seemed to be caused by widely divergent patterns of molecular evolution among the arthropods.
 The adjustments of traditional taxonomic rank for springtails reflect the occasional incompatibility of traditional groupings with modern cladistics: when they were included with the insects, they were ranked as an order; as part of the Entognatha, they are ranked as a subclass.
-If they are considered a basal lineage of Hexapoda, they are elevated to full class status.
+If they are considered within Hexapoda, they are elevated to full class status.